 How to fill out a job application form

-Job application forms are common when you're applying for work – especially graduate schemes – and this helpful guide includes everything you need to know about how to complete them.
+Job application forms are common when you're applying for work – especially graduate schemes.
+Our guide includes everything you need to know about how to complete them.

 If you're looking for a job as a student or graduate, it's time to meet your new best friend: application forms.
-Usually the very first stage in the recruitment process, they're your opportunity to give employers a good overview of your skills and experience, and prove just how perfect you are for the job.
+They're your chance to give employers a good overview of your skills and experience, and prove how perfect you are for the job.

-But it can be difficult to know exactly what you should and shouldn't include, and it can all be a bit daunting when you want to impress and stand out from the crowd.
+But it can be difficult to know exactly what you should and shouldn't include.
+It can be quite daunting when you want to impress and stand out from the crowd.

-Fear not, though, as we're here to guide you through what you should cover in the typical sections of a job application form – and we'll even share some extra hints and tips for wowing your potential employer.
+Fear not, though, as we're here to guide you through what you should cover in the typical sections of a job application form.
+We'll even share some extra hints and tips for wowing your potential employer.

 What's included in an application form?